Quanthenewbiecoder/Personal-finance-manager/README.md

 ### `run.py`

 The entry point for the application, which starts the Flask development server.
 This script is essential for local testing and development.

-### `requirements.txt`

-Lists all dependencies needed for the project, such as Flask, Flask-SQLAlchemy, and Flask-Babel.
-This file facilitates easy installation of necessary packages and ensures consistent environment setup.